NclRSE-Training/python-intermediate-dev-vsc/_episodes/13-ides.md

 (e.g. GNU EMACS, Vi/Vim, Atom).
 Most good code editors can also execute code and control a debugger, and some can also interact with a version control system.
 Compared to an IDE, a good dedicated code editor is usually smaller and quicker, but often less feature-rich.
-You will have to decide which one is the best for you - in this course we will learn how to use [PyCharm](https://www.jetbrains.com/pycharm/), a free, open source Python IDE.
-Some popular alternatives include free and open source IDE [Spyder](https://www.spyder-ide.org/) and Microsoft's free [Visual Studio Code](https://code.visualstudio.com/).
+You will have to decide which one is the best for you - in this course we will learn how to use [VS Code](https://code.visualstudio.com/), a free code editor from Microsoft.
+Some popular alternatives include free and open source IDE [Spyder](https://www.spyder-ide.org/) and [PyCharm](https://www.jetbrains.com/pycharm/), a free open source Python IDE.

-## Using the PyCharm IDE
+## Using Visual Source Code

-Let's open our project in PyCharm now and familiarise ourselves with some commonly used features.
+Let's open our project in VS Code now and familiarise ourselves with some commonly used features.

 ### Opening a Software Project
-If you don't have PyCharm running yet, start it up now.
+If you don't have VS Code running yet, start it up now.
 You can skip the initial configuration steps which just go through selecting a theme and other aspects.
 You should be presented with a dialog box that asks you what you want to do, e.g. `Create New Project`, `Open`, or `Check out from Version Control`.